Research leading to new info on feedlot emissions

-One positive outcome was the development of new measuring technology adapted from what has been used successfully for measuring flare emissions in the oil and gas industry.
+One major positive outcome was the development of new measuring technology adapted from what has been used successfully for measuring flare emissions in the oil and gas industry.

 Using open path lasers that move over the feedlot and calculate concentration and wind characteristics, the system is able to measure emissions regardless of wind direction.

-Measuring in real world situations offers some advantages to the more standard research protocols of using animals in individual chambers to measure emissions, says McGinn.
+Measuring in real world situations offers some significant advantages to the more standard research protocols of using animals in individual chambers to measure emissions, says McGinn.

-This new technique evaluates the feedlot as a whole, which means it can consider whole-unit management aspects that impact emissions.
+This new technique evaluates the feedlot as a whole, which means it can consider whole-unit management aspects which impact emissions.
 Also, by keeping animals in their natural environment and not interfering with them in any way, the laser approach promises more accurate, commercial scale results.

-This means actual feedlot emission numbers can be used in greenhouse gas assessments, an improvement from past practices of using estimates from global sources.
+On a bigger picture level, this means actual feedlot emission numbers can be used in greenhouse gas assessments, an improvement from past practices of using estimates from global sources.

 “Our results illustrate the dynamics of reactive ammonia in the vicinity of a beef cattle feedlot,” says McGinn.
 “It confirmed that a large portion of the nitrogen fed as crude protein is volatized from the feedlot’s cattle manure.
 In the local vicinity of a feedlot, both ammonia deposition (14 percent of the emitted ammonia) and reemission occurred.
-That 14 percent is a large amount considering a typical feedlot emits 1-2 tonnes of ammonia per day.”
+That 14 percent is a large amount considering a typical feedlot emits one to two tonnes of ammonia per day.”

-There was a change in the soil-captured ammonia that decreased with distance from the feedlot (50 percent over 200 m).
+There was a change in the soil captured ammonia that decreased with distance from the feedlot (50 percent over 200 m).

 Logically it follows that quantifying the local dry ammonia deposition to surrounding fields is required when applying feedlot-based emissions to a large-scale emissions inventory, says McGinn.
-Failure to do that could mean badly misrepresenting
+Failure to do that could mean badly misrepresenting the real situation.

 “We need better emissions numbers to anchor effective public policy and fairly represent the feedlot industry in that data pool,” says McGinn.
 “It’s important to have research done before policy is set.
 The U.S. cattle feeding industry already has specific ammonia emission targets in place.”